 To view selected art works, go to http://www.jwmurrayart.com

 “I feel very comfortable repeating some of the daily events of life, but in art, I like variety.
 And the subjects I choose to paint are varied.
 I tend to jump from a realistic landscape or still life to the subject of color and abstract shapes in painting.
 I also enjoy attempting to capture the uniqueness of a personality from time to time.
 My one consistent artistic enjoyment I have maintained over the years is painting the female form.

 “I started painting early.
 My parents started my painting career as a pre-teen with lessons from a lady who made copies of pictures she liked.
 I remember she bought cans of white lead as a substitute for commercial white oil colors because the white lead was much cheaper.
 I learned more practical things like mixing colors and some techniques of applying paint.
 I also learned several bad habits from her that would take some time to overcome later when I majored in art at college, but she gave me a start, and I’ve always been grateful.

 “I remember the first time I felt overwhelmed with emotion from viewing a painting.
 It was a Robert Motherwell painting on display in San Francisco.
 I returned to that museum several times over the next few weeks to stand in front of that painting and charge my batteries so to speak.
-I strive to achieve that feeling in my own paintings.”To send flowers to the family of James Murray, please visit Tribute Store
+I strive to achieve that feeling in my own paintings.”To send flowers to the family or plant a tree in memory of James Murray, please visit Tribute Store